BarryDigby/barrydigby.github.io/RNA-Seq/Nextflow.md

 # Introduction
 There will be no exercise for you to complete in nextflow this week.
 Instead, I have designed a simple nextflow script that can perform both single-end and paired-end analysis with kallisto by using `if/else` statements.

-Furthermore, the script is capable of downloading the reference cDNA index file and performing `kallisto index` if either file is not provided.
+Furthermore, the script is capable of downloading the reference cDNA index file and performing `kallisto index` if neither file is not provided.

 ## Single end data
 Before we walk thorugh the script, you need to know how to handle single-end fastq files with nextflow.
 In the example below, we specify the paths to the fastq files using `fromPath()`.
 This will return a channel with the paths to the fastq files.